TrevorFSmith/YIR/README.md

 # 8,760 Hours Planner

+Do this every year:

-Take a few hours for each life area and answer the questions in its file: past, present, desires
+Take a few hours for each life area (Values & Purpose, Contribution & Impact, etc) and answer the questions in its file: past, present, desires

-- Write all internal judgements in Judgements.md.
+- Write all internal judgements in 01 Judgements.md.
 - Use 7 level Likert scales, 1 being least/worst and 7 being most/best.

 Answer the questions in Themes.md